 Thanks for that, but I like my kid just fine, fuck you very much.

-When I was a teenager, it took me a little while to come out of what I perceived at the time as my “shell.”
+I was also an introverted teen.
+It took me a while to come out of what I perceived at the time as my “shell.”
 I was shy, awkward and pretty unsocialized.
 (And, as it turned out, deeply, deeply closeted.
 But that’s a whole other bunch of blog posts.)
 I never stopped being weird in my own ways, but I did discover a few social skills and ended up making valuable friends, many of whom are still in my life today.
-I tapped into some dormant extrovert traits around my junior year, I think.
+I tapped into some dormant extrovert traits around my junior year.
 I discovered confidence through my school’s fine arts programs, learned the fine art of partying from my more rebellious friends, and found ways to connect with people from different social circles.
 As a result, I have deeply fond memories of high school.

 But when I became a parent, I firmly told myself that when my daughter became a teenager, I wouldn’t use my own experience as a barometer for what was and wasn’t right for her — a common parenting mistake.

-This is good because while my high school experience was about friends, school activities, and sneaking out to late-night parties, my daughter’s is not.
+This is good because while my high school experience was about friends, school activities, and sneaking out to late-night parties, my teen daughter is not.

-She just started her senior year of high school, and her experience has been different.
+Her high school experience has been different.
 She has a couple of friends, but very rarely does she have anyone over after school to study or hang out.
 She’s involved in a couple of afterschool activities, but nothing that has enlarged her social sphere.
 She doesn’t party.
 She spends most weekends at home with us and seems content with that.
 She’s a straight-laced, good kid.